magomimmo/modern-cljs/doc/tutorial-17.md

 user=>
 ```

-and call the `sniptest` macro by passing it as a single argument the
+and call the `sniptest` macro by passing it, as a single argument, the
 call of the Hiccup `html` function, which emits a stringified HTML
 code.